mountain-pass/server-agnostic-functions/README.md

 # Introduction

 The name "serverless functions" is a misnomer - there's always a server involved.
-The name was intended to demonstrate that the developer was shielded from the operational efforts and concerns of having to host and maintain a server.
+The name intends to demonstrate that the developer is shielded from the operational concerns of having to host & maintain a server.

 Being agnostic of the server implementation is the ultimate goal!

+However...

 **Vendor Lock In**

-Ok... thats great... however every service provider that I've come across, still imposes their own method signatures and functional behaviours on the developer - which ultimately leads to vendor lock in.
+Every service provider still imposes their own method signatures and functional behaviours on the developer.
+Not very agnostic!

-It's an unspoken fact: "Vendors love vendor lock in"

-Good luck to your future self when you have to migrate your ecosystem to a different provider because of pricing/system limitations/library incompatibilities/etc  (** *without comprehensive integration tests in place*).

 **Routing**

 Some providers do **not** support hosting multiple functions.
 Some require you to use their bespoke Router implementation.
 While others ask you to create YAML configurations.
-Bleagh!
+Yuck!

 **Testing**